 The historic connection with Virginia Tech and the National Turkey Federation also has an unexpected beginning.

 Virginia Tech’s Department of Animal and Poultry Sciences and the Virginia-Maryland College of Veterinary Medicine are recognized for their innovative studies.
-Poultry Immunologist Rami Dalloul sequenced the turkey genome, opening the door to new levels to understanding their genetics.
+Poultry Immunologist Rami Dalloul sequenced the turkey genome, opening the door to new levels of understanding their genetics.
 Virginia Tech alumnus Bob Evans, doctor of veterinary medicine, cared for the 2012 National Thanksgiving Turkey and participated in that year’s presentation of “Cobbler” to President Obama.